hieutrance/HCMUT_SSO/README.md

 A simulation of a Single Sign-On (SSO) system using the OpenID Connect (OIDC) protocol, built with Python Flask.
 This project demonstrates the interaction between a Service Provider (SP) and an Identity Provider (IdP) in a distributed environment.

-(Replace this link with a screenshot of your actual project structure or a diagram)

 🌟 Features